romhack/PsxVram-SDL/README.md

 Features
 --------

+- Support of PCSX, ePSXe and NO$PSX save states
 - Code was totally rewritten from Windows API to crossplatform SDL
 - CLUT possible positions are lessened

 Usage
 -----